calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/_viva.md

   Can you run the client tests
   Where would you look for failed test information?
   Can you show where you setup `main` as an ID - Why did you create this?
   Show where you attached an action to a button.
 What was the action? what code was executed?
+Talk us through the information flow.